Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Theoretical Framework

 The $\Lambda(k,s_{\Lambda})\to N(p_3, s_N)\pi(p_4)$ decay, where $N\pi=\{p\pi^-,n\pi^0\}$, $p_3$ is the momentum of proton (or neutron) with spin $s_N$ and $p_4$ is the momentum of pion.
 This transition is described, within the SM, by the $\Delta S=1$ effective Hamiltonian \cite{Boer:2014kda}:

 The corresponding decay amplitude is given as

 where, $N_2=\frac{4G_F}{\sqrt{2}} V_{ud}^\ast V_{us}$, and

 Here, $\omega$ and $\xi$ represent the two independent hadronic parameters, which can be extracted from the decay width and polarization measurements of $\Lambda\to p\pi^-$ decay.
-Using the spinors according to the kinematics defined in Appendix B, we obtain,
+Using the spinors according to the cascade decay kinematics defined in Appendix \ref{Kinematics A}, we obtain,

 where $r_\pm = (m_\Lambda \pm m_N)^2 - m_\pi^2$.